- Common bug: getting random text very similar to but not quite the same as the random text from the correct output.

 - Why is my

-taking longer than myMarkovWord
+EfficientMarkovWordtaking longer than myMarkovWord?

 Make sure you are only passing over the training text once to build the map.
 Don’t call your old